Period blood clots: How much is too much?

 Watch for clots during your period to know what’s normal for you.
 Occasionally, large or off-colored clots can be a warning sign of a bigger issue.

-Read on to learn more about period clots and how to tell the difference between normal and abnormal clotting.
+Read on to learn more about period blood clots and how to tell the difference between normal and abnormal clotting.

 Period blood clots: What’s normal & what’s not?